ying-tang/help-documentation/_userguides/Optimized_Load_Balancing.md

 ### Why are ARP move and MAC move bad on SDN?

-These methods are not particularly scalable with SDN for all the standard reasons: potential performance concerns, potential security issues, potential propagation delays leading to slow failover, and possible split-brain situations that could arise.
+These methods are not particularly scalable with software-defined networking (SDN) for all the standard reasons: potential performance concerns, potential security issues, potential propagation delays leading to slow failover, and possible split-brain situations that could arise.

 #### Performance and Security